-Oklahoma teen accused of abusing Kenyan orphans asks for delay in trial
+Oklahoma man accused of abusing Kenyan orphans indicted on federal charges

 EDMOND, Okla. – An Oklahoma teenager, accused of sexually abusing children in Africa, is now asking the court to delay his trial.

 Matthew Durham, 19, is facing charges for alleged sex crimes against Kenyan orphans.